-9.6.2 About Managing Certificates and Wallets
+9.7.2 About Managing Certificates and Wallets

-To establish an SSL connection with a JDBC client, Thin or OCI, Oracle database server sends its certificate, which is stored in its wallet.
-The client may or may not need a certificate or wallet depending on the server configuration.
+To establish a TLS connection with a JDBC client, either Thin or OCI, the Oracle Database server sends its certificate, which is stored in its wallet.
+The client may or may not need a certificate or wallet, depending on the server configuration.

-The Oracle JDBC Thin driver uses the JSSE framework to create an SSL connection.
-It uses the default provider (SunJSSE) to create an SSL context.
-However you can provide your own provider.
+The Oracle JDBC Thin driver uses the JSSE framework to create a TLS connection.
+It uses the default provider (SunJSSE) to create a TLS context, but you can provide your own provider.